 Present your results in logical sequence in the text, tables, and figures, giving the main or most important findings first.
 Do not repeat all the data in the tables or figures in the text; emphasize or summarize only the most important observations.
-Provide data on all primary and secondary outcomes identified in the Methods Section.
+Provide data on all primary and secondary outcomes identified in the Methods section.
 Extra or supplementary materials and technical details can be placed in an appendix where they will be accessible but will not interrupt the flow of the text, or they can be published solely in the electronic version of the journal.

-Give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical significance attached to them, if any.
+Give numeric results not only as derivatives (e.g., percentages) but also as the absolute numbers from which the derivatives were calculated.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess supporting data.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
 Avoid nontechnical uses of technical terms in statistics, such as "random" (which implies a randomizing device), "normal," "significant," "correlations," and "sample."